 The olfactory bulb is located near the front of the brain and is an essential structure in your olfactory system.
 It is the first system to receive neural input about odours detected in the nasal cavity.

 The olfactory epithelium are layers of sensory cells that sit on each side of the upper-rear portion of the nose that are involved with the process of smell.

-Pheromones are chemical substances that are released by animals to attract another member of their species.
-The jury is still out on whether or not humans have the same ability, but there’s no denying scent and pheromone perfumes can play a part in why we’re drawn to somebody.
+Pheromones are chemical substances that animals release to attract another member of their species.
+Research on whether humans have the same ability is inconclusive, but there are strong connections between scent and how drawn we are to another person.